 Abstract:

-Conclusions Patients with EO-RC may not require intensified colonoscopy surveillance postoperatively.
+Conclusions RC patients with advanced age, PIK3CA mutations, and synchronous advanced adenomas are prone to developing metachronous tumor lesions after surgery.
+Patients with EO-RC may not require intensified colonoscopy surveillance postoperatively.
 However, intensified surveillance strategies should be considered for RC patients harboring PIK3CA mutations or presenting with synchronous advanced adenomas.